Sleep and Development Laboratory

 - Must be able to work various hours during the day, at night, and on weekends.

-- UROP, BURST, independent study, honors thesis, and concurrent BA-MS opportunities are available.
+- UROP, BURST, HHMI, and independent study opportunities are available.

 - Interested students should complete this application and e-mail it to firstname.lastname@example.org.